Armand Niquille: Artistic training

 From 1927 to 1931 he attended courses at the Technicum (technical college) in Fribourg, in the department for decorative arts.
 His teachers were the artists Hiram Brülhart, Oscar Cattani, Henri Robert and Oswald Pilloud.
 He learned the techniques of oil and tempera painting and practiced easel painting.

 Niquille complemented his artistic training by restoring art works in collaboration with his wife, an activity that made him familiar with the region's artistic patrimony.

 ‘By giving to earlier works their original vibrancy, Niquille uncovered the painters’ secrets, his own works were enriched in the process (…) Thus the painter regularly visited the imaginary studios of Fribourg masters (…).’

-During World War II Niquille meet artists taking refuge in Switzerland, among whom was Balthus.
+During World War II Niquille met artists taking refuge in Switzerland, among whom was Balthus.
 These artists encouraged him to persevere in his artistic career.

 "I am honoured to have been his friend, and he influenced me sufficiently that I avoid the trendy spring styles that appear every year in the hollow of big cities."

 After the war, trips to France, Spain and Italy completed his aesthetic education and reinforced his appreciation of the Old Masters.